BerniAmdan/NovaMed-Solutions-Dashboard/README.md

 # NovaMed-Solutions Sales and Customer Performance Analysis (Interactive Dashboard created using Power BI)
 ## Project Objectives
-NovaMed Solutions, is leading pharmaceutical distributor in the healthcare sector, ensuring the availability of essential medication.
+NovaMed Solutions is a leading pharmaceutical distributor in the healthcare sector, ensuring the availability of essential medication.
 However, inefficiencies in demand forecasting, stock management, and customer engagement strategies have impacted operational effectiveness.
-Therefore, the company aim to address these issue in other to help:
+Therefore, the company aims to address these issues in other to help:
--Optimize Sales performance;
+- Optimize Sales performance;
--Efficiently manage inventory; and
+- Efficiently manage inventory; and
--Identify key market opportunities.
+- Identify key market opportunities.

 ## Dataset used
 - <a href="https://github.com/BerniAmdan/NovaMed-Solutions-Dashboard/blob/main/Dataset.csv">Dataset<a/>

+## Issues addressed
+- Implementing a month-over-month comparison for KPIs.
+- Identifying the top and bottom 5 drugs by revenue, profit, and sales volume.
+- Identifying top and underperforming customers based on sales metrics and contributions.
+- Determining the average revenue generated per customer segment.
+- Displaying revenue breakdown by country and customer type.
+- Providing insights into purchasing trends based on demographic segments.